External Examiners: Taught Programmes

 - Personal and contact details: your title, full name, work address, telephone number and email details for correspondence purposes; your home address, bank account and sort code details in order to process your fee and expenses claim forms; your home address, date of birth, national insurance details, and a passport-sized photograph, in order to give you access to the University’s IT systems and generate a staff account/Staff ID Card

 - Your residency and/or citizenship status, in order to confirm your right to work in the UK.
 This will be passport information, or other proof of eligibility to work in the UK.
-At the point of your nomination, we request a scan of the main page of your passport (or other proof of eligibility documents), and if you are appointed, you will be required to present the original documents to a member of University Staff on your first visit to us
+At the point of your nomination, we request a scan of the main page of your passport (or other proof of eligibility documents), and if you are appointed, you will be required to present the original documents to a member of University Staff on your first visit to us.
+If you are not scheduled to visit the University, you may be required to send in original document(s) via secure post.
+These document(s) will only be held by the University until verification of the original document(s) has been completed, following which, they will be returned to you via secure recorded delivery

 - Your Curriculum Vitae, with details of your current place of work, plus your employment history, main areas of teaching/research, and your education/employment history.
 This is in order to confirm your suitability for appointment, and to enable the University to facilitate the University’s compliance with Institutional and National requirements